 The Pressure Cooker Test

 A new world of cooking opened up to us.
-Not only was altitude a hindrance, we quickly learned that the pressure cooker provided us with the easiest and quickest way of preparing a meal:
+We quickly learned that the pressure cooker provided us with the easiest and quickest way of preparing a meal.

 - Brought it to a boil.